Written by Michael VanDerLaan

 Finally, if you don’t want to make two reads, then start reading your putt as soon as you can see the putting green.
 Look at the whole green as you are walking up to it and get a feel for the slope.
 Think about and watch the way the other players’ approach shots, chip shots, or lag putts move on the green.
 Take all this information in and get a feel for the speed of the putt you have upcoming.

-RELATED: Best Putter For High Handicap
+RELATED: Best Putters For High Handicap

 Choosing a Target